ether/etherpad-lite/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Feature request
+name: Custom issue template
-about: Suggest an idea for this project
+about: Describe this issue template's purpose here.
 title: ''
-labels: Feature Request
+labels: Plugin Request
 assignees: ''

 ---

 * * *

-name: Feature request
+name: Plugin request
-about: Suggest an idea for this project
+about: Suggest a plugin for this project
 title: ''
-labels: enhancement
+labels: plugin request
 assignees:

 * * *

-**Is your feature request related to a problem?
+**Is your plugin request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when (...)

 **Describe the solution you'd like**